platisd/clang-tidy-pr-comments/README.md

 Please note the following:
 * It will **not** run `clang-tidy` for you.
-You are responsible for doing that and then supply the Action with the path to your generated report (see examples below).
+You are responsible for doing that and then supply the Action with the path to your generated report (see examples below).<br>
+  Specifically, the YAML report that includes the *fixes* is generated via the `-export-fixes` argument to the `run-clang-tidy` utility script.
+Alternatively, you may use `--export-fixes` with `clang-tidy` itself and then, in both cases, specify the path where you would like the report to be exported.<br>
+  The very same path should be supplied to the GitHub Action.
 * It will *only* comment on files and lines changed in the pull request.
 This is due to GitHub not allowing comments on other files outside the pull request `diff`.
   This means that there may be more warnings in your project.
 Make sure you fix